Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 psexec.exe -accepteula -s -i -d cmd.exe
 ```

-If a meterpreter is being used, the **getsystem** command can be leveraged to
+If a `meterpreter` shell is being used, the `getsystem` command can be
-the same end.
+leveraged to the same end.

 ### TODO